Expert Mode

-Enabling the expert mode within your ticket conditions allows you to use AND / OR conditions for any supported method.
+Enabling the expert mode within your ticket conditions allows you to use AND / OR / NOT operators for any supported method.
 You can decide which workflow requires this enhanced configuration individually.
-This section expects that you had a look at Basic object conditions already.
+This section expects that you had a look at Object Conditions already.

 You can enable or disable expert mode in any supported condition screen.
-To do so, simply use the expert mode button on the lower right below the conditions for affected objects area.
+To do so, simply use the expert mode toggle on the lower right below the conditions for affected objects area.

 Screencast showing expert mode being enabled in trigger dialog

-Zammad’s condition expert mode allows you to use logic blocks.
-These blocks enable you to have one or several sets of conditions that have to match your requirement.
-These blocks allow matching as and / or and no match.
+In Zammad’s expert mode, you can establish relationships between conditions using logical operators.
+These operators enable you to have one or several sets of conditions that have to match your requirement.

 Match all (AND)